sinonjs/sinon/docs/_howto/typescript-swc.md

 > [Working code][swc-mutable-export]

 If we can just flip the `configurable` flag to `true` during transpilation, Sinon could be instructed to replace the getter.
-Turns out, there is a SWC _plugin_ that does just that: [swc_mut_cjs_exports](https://www.npmjs.com/package/swc_mut_cjs_exports).
+It turns out, there is a SWC _plugin_ that does just that: [swc_mut_cjs_exports](https://www.npmjs.com/package/swc_mut_cjs_exports).
 By installing that and adding the following under the `jsc` key in `.swcrc`, you know get a configurable property descriptor.

 ```json
 "experimental": {